 - The best mountain bikes under £750

 The heart of any bike is the frame.
-At this sort of money you’ll generally want to be looking for a frame made of aluminium rather than heavier and cheaper steel.
+For an MTB under £500 you’ll generally want to be looking for a frame made of aluminium rather than heavier and cheaper steel.

-The next thing you need to think about is the kit that makes it stop and go.
+The next thing you need to think about in your search for a budget mountain bike is the kit that makes it stop and go.
 The number of gears the bike has isn’t the be all and end all, but a higher number of gears often means smaller steps between shifts and a wider total range, which can be really important when you’re hauling up a big hill.
 At £500 or under, having nine gears at the back paired to a crank with three rings up front is ideal, but cheaper bikes may have just eight at the rear.

 Getting going is useless unless you can stop and happily most bikes at this price now come with motorcycle-style disc brakes, which offer much better all-conditions performance than brakes that use the rim of the wheel to stop.
 Brakes that use hydraulic fluid rather than cables are a big plus as they require less maintenance and give more consistent stopping power.